|

 August 2007: Festival photo and exposition at Montier-en-Der, France

-The organizers of the biggest French nature photography festival in Montier-en-Der have chosen my image “Taking care of the kids”
+The organizers of the biggest French nature photography festival in Montier-en-Der have chosen Martin's image “Taking care of the kids”

 as the festival photo for their festival poster, the flyer and main image on their website.
 Many thanks to them for this honour.

-Also, Silvia and me are invited as honorary guests and will present a large format exhibition during this festival which will be held from
+Also, Silvia and Martin are invited as honorary guests and will present a large format exhibition during this festival which will be held from

 here: http://www.festiphoto-montier.org/